1993 World Series of Poker

 The 1993 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.
-Poker professionals Phil Hellmuth and Ted Forrest would both win three bracelets during the 1993 Series.

-Preliminary events
+Events

+There were 20 preliminary events at the 1993 World Series of Poker.
+Phil Hellmuth and Ted Forrest both won three bracelets during the 1993 WSOP, tying a record for a single World Series originally set by Puggy Pearson in the 1973 WSOP.
+Hellmuth narrowly missed a fourth bracelet in the final event, losing to future Hall of Famer Billy Baxter.

 Main Event

 There were 231 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 27 players finishing in the money.
 The first two female players to finish in the money in the main event were Marsha Waggoner, who finished in 19th place, and Wendeen H. Eolis, who finished in 20th place.
+1990 Main Event winner Mansour Matloubi entered the final table in pursuit of a second Main Event title, but finished in fourth place.

 Final table

-Other High Finishes
+In The Money Finishes

-NB: This list is restricted to top 30 finishers with an existing Wikipedia entry.
+NB: This list is restricted to In The Money finishers with an existing Wikipedia entry.